girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 * **BinaryOperator:** Represents an operation upon two operands of the same type that produces a result of same type as the operands.
 * **BooleanSupplier:** Represents a supplier of boolean-valued results.
 * **Consumer:** Represents an operation which accepts a single input argument and returns no result.
-* **DoubleBinaryOperator:** Represents an operation upon two double-valued operands that produces a double-valued result.
+* **DoubleBinaryOperator:** Represents an operation that occurs on two double-valued operands and a double-valued result is produced.
-* **DoubleConsumer:** Represents an operation which accepts a single double-valued argument and returns no result.
+* **DoubleConsumer:** Represents an operation that accepts a single double-valued argument and returns no result.
 * **DoubleFunction:** Represents a function which accepts a double-valued argument and produces a result.
 * **DoublePredicate:** Represents a predicate of one double-valued argument.
 * **DoubleSupplier:** Represents a supplier of double-valued results.
 * **DoubleToIntFunction:** Represents a function which accepts a double-valued argument and produces an int-valued result.
 * **DoubleToLongFunction:**	Represents a function where a double-valued argument is accepted and a long-valued result is produced.
 * **DoubleUnaryOperator:** Represents an operation on a single double-valued operand which produces a double-valued result.
-* **Function:** Represents a function which accepts one argument and produces a result.
+* **Function:** Represents a function in which one argument is accepted and a result is produced.
 * **IntBinaryOperator:** Represents an operation upon two int-valued operands and producing an int-valued result.
 * **IntConsumer:** Represents an operation which accepts a single int-valued argument and returns no result.
 * **IntFunction:** Represents a function which accepts an int-valued argument and produces a result.